 The weather in Vancouver British Columbia isn’t so bad.

-We flew northward in August and were immediately and pleasantly surprised to find Vancouver almost hot.
+We flew northward in August and were immediately and pleasantly surprised to find Vancouver almost hot—not Hawaii hot, but still.
 Granted, it was summer, but Vancouver was sunny and in the seventies most days.
-The conditions were perfect since we were trying to replicate the American Southwest, something made more difficult if you can see the actor’s breath.
+The conditions were perfect since we were trying to replicate the Southwest, something made more difficult if you can see the actor's breath.

-Clean and modern, Vancouver enjoys weather that’s crisp and brisk feeling, dropping just shy of chilly thanks to the bright, West Coast sun that warmed the sidewalk cafes where we were supposed to be working.
-The downtown area is fashionable and trendy with lots of luxury shopping.
+Clean and modern, Vancouver enjoys weather that's crisp and brisk feeling, dropping just shy of chilly to the bright, West Coast sun that warmed the sidewalk cafés where we were supposed to be working.
+It's not that much different from Melbourne, Australia.

 Everything in Canada is 33% off!

-After “work,” we did our share of shopping since everything was 33% off thanks to the backwoods-shed-beating the US dollar gives the Canadian one.
-(Most of the stores were US-based retail operations, but we ran into an odd local store that sold bulk soap, called Lush).
+The downtown area is fashionable and trendy, with lots of luxury shopping.
+So, after “work,” we did our share of shopping, since everything was 33% off thanks to the backwoods-shed-beating the US dollar gives the Canadian one.
+(Most of the stores were US-based retail operations, but we ran into an odd local store that sold bulk soap, called Lush—you will get a headache shopping there).

-Five-star restaurants, on the other hand, were in short supply.
-There is one particularly good Japanese restaurant with celebrity photos lining the walls whose name escapes me.
-(UPDATE: It’s called Tojo’s Restaurant.
+Five-star , on the other hand, were in supply.
+There is one particularly good Japanese restaurant with celebrity photos lining the walls, whose name escapes me.
+(UPDATE: It's called Tojo's Restaurant.
 Turns out the chef is friends with Anthony Bourdain.)

 We filmed a TV commercial in Vancouver British Columbia.